Linaro/lava/doc/v2/index.rst

 LAVA has advanced support for scheduling multiple jobs across multiple devices, whether those jobs use one device or several.
-Scheduling is ordered using these criteria:
+Scheduling is ordered using these criteria, in this order:

+#. :term:`health checks <health check>`
+#. :term:`priority`
-* submit time
+#. submit time
-* priority
+#. multinode group - see also :ref:`multinode`

+In addition, scheduling can be restricted to devices specified by the admin using:

-* device tags
+* :term:`device tags <device tag>`
-* user access
+* user access limits - see :term:`restricted device` or
-* health checks
+  :term:`hidden device type`.

 Advanced use cases
 ==================